0cjs/8bitdev/src/tmon/README.md

 If you've received this README as part of a binary distribution, you can find the current version of it and all tmon source code in the [`0cjs/8bitdev`] repo on GitHub.
-- The README and CPU-independent files are be under `src/tmon/`.
+- The README (this file) and CPU-independent files are be under `src/tmon/`.
 - The platform-independent source for each CPU is under `src/CPU/` where _CPU_ is a CPU identifier such as `i8080`.
 - The top-level source files for specific platforms are under `exe/` (e.g.,